cqtan/imi-unicorns/Helpers/classify_and_create_json/readme.md

 ---
 ## JSON file version 3 structure:

 These are currently the JSON files with postfix '_alt'.
-They additionally add to the class occurrance also the predicted class' accuracy as well as the amount of occurrence (count).
+They additionally add to the class the predicted class' accuracy as well as the amount of occurrence (count).
 Please refer to the example JSON files in the "JSONs" directory.

 The file itself has 3 sections:
 * category_data